-Missed our Central in Action: What We Heard and What Comes Next gathering on February 9?
+Missed our Central in Action: Bail Reform Campaign on Launch on February 27?
 No problem!
 We want to make sure that our whole Central community has a chance to get involved.

 Congregation-Based Community Organizing is a model of social justice work that prioritizes relationship-building and allows us to address injustices at the root cause of problems.
 The process begins with listening to each other’s stories.
 We will sit face-to-face or in small groups and learn what issues are most deeply and widely felt by those in our congregation.
 What challenges do we, our families, or our neighbors face and what motivates us to want to do something to address those challenges?
 Where do we see suffering in our own lives and the lives of others throughout NYC and New York State?
 We take each other’s stories seriously as they help us determine what issue we will tackle first.

 Some models of social justice initiatives address immediate and urgent needs.
 This important work is often referred to as “direct service.”
 Central participates in very meaningful direct service opportunities such as our breakfast program, English in Action and more.
 Community organizing, however, address the root causes of problems to address suffering at a systemic level.